DannyMcwaves/trackly-app-electron/README.md

 ### What is Trackly Desktop
 Trackly desktop is an [Electron application](https://electronjs.org/) built for tracking user's activity and communicating with backend server.
 It's still under active development and thus subject to constant changes.

+### Development
+To run a development copy of the application install dependencies with `yarn install` and then start the application with `yarn dev`.

 ### Log files
 Log files in production environment and development environments are save to the operating sistem's default log directory.
 - on Windows: `%USERPROFILE%\AppData\Roaming\Trackly\log.log`